• Skip to primary navigation

 • Frequently Asked Questions

-Two slices of Vegan Banana Bread on a plate with tea cup and napkin in the background.
+Vegan Banana Bread slices on a plate with a blue napkin and loaf in the background.

 Ingredients You'll Need

 • Overripe bananas.
 Your bananas absolutely need to be overripe.
 This means LOTS of brown spots.
 Preferably almost as much brown peel as yellow.
+Check out the photo below to get an idea of what this looks like.
 Using bananas that aren't ripe enough will not only affect the banana flavor of your bread, but it will give it a dry, chewy texture.

 • Sugars.
 We're using granulated white and brown sugar, and you'll want to make sure both are organic in order to keep the recipe vegan.
 Coconut sugar can be substituted for brown sugar if you'd like.